DevashishPrasad/CascadeTabNet/Evaluations/Readme.md

 This tool is tested on Windows 7 only
 1. Java Oracle 8
 2. Python 3
-3. Provided JAR file need to be placed in you java jre dictory, inside the lib/ext
+3. Provided JAR file need to be placed in you java jre directory, inside the lib/ext

 ### Format of file